Achieve A Confident Smile With Dental Implants

 What are the risks or complications associated with dental implants?

-Nerve injury can cause numbness, tingling, or acute pain in the lips, chin, or tongue.
-This can happen if the implant is positioned too close to a nerve in the lower jaw. - Sinus issues:
+- Nerve damage:Â May cause numbness or tingling if an implant sits too close to a nerve in the lower jaw.

 Can I get dental implants if I have bone loss in my jaw?